toku463ne/goLogAnalyzer/README.md

 ```

-If you think there is too much output or too less output, then change the GAPVALUE.
+If you think there is too much output or too less output, then change the RARITY_RATE.
-Reducing the GAPVALUE means that log records with less "rarity" will show up.
+Reducing the RARITY_RATE means that log records with more "rarity" will show up.
-So you can get more outputs by reducing the GAPVALUE. (default 0.8)
+So you can get more outputs by increasing the RARITY_RATE. (default 0.0001)
 ```
-logan rar -f /var/log/syslog -g 0.5
+logan rar -f /var/log/syslog -r 0.0002
 ```

 If you want to see all log records with score